 NOTE: Maintain means ongoing actions that are taken to keep the digital twin aligned (or ‘twinned’) to the physical twin

+NDT Time Delay: Time delay that specifies the delay associated with data collection from the physical twin and processing of the same data in the NDT,

+NDT virtual time: Time used by the NDT MnS.

+NOTE: NDT virtual time is artificial time used in NDT modelling, simulation or emulation.

+NDT virtual clock: A clock that provides NDT virtual time.

+NDT master virtual clock: An NDT virtual clock that provides virtual time reference for synchronizing a set of NDT virtual clocks.

 3.2 Symbols

 For the purposes of the present document, the [following] symbols [given in ... and the following] apply: